numalariamodeling/faculty-enrich-2022-examples/README.md

                        age_bins=[0.25, 5, 100],
                        description=f'Monthly_U5_{sim_year}')
     ```
-- Add `MalariaFilteredReport` - a simple oneliner (+module import)!.
+- Add `MalariaFilteredReport` which is a subset of `InsetChart` with selected outcomes relevant for malaria.
   ```py
   from malaria.reports.MalariaReport import add_filtered_report, add_event_counter_report
   add_filtered_report(cb, start=0, end=years * 365)
   ```
-- `MalariaFilteredReport` is a subset of `InsetChart` with selected outcomes relevant for malaria.

 - Change _exp_name_ to `f'{user}_FE_2022_example_w4'` for week 4
-- Run simulation and wait for simulation to finish
+- Run simulations
-    - While the simulation is running, take a look at `analyze_exampleSim_w4.py`, and corresponding EMOD How To's to
+    - While simulations are running, take a look at `analyze_exampleSim_w4.py`, and corresponding EMOD How To's to
       familarize yourself with the Analyzer Classes
 - Run the analyzer script `analyze_exampleSim_w4.py` (_remember to change exp_id :)_ )
     - This time, the analyzer generated csv files instead of plots!
 This allows more flexible result generation.
 - Inspect `simulation_outputs` and familiarize yourself with the csv files and match them to the analyer+reports used in
-  the simulation.
+  the simulation
 - Run additional simulations and change the reports, for instance the agebins or reporting interval, and edit the
   analyzer accordingly!

-    - Change age group:
+    - __Change age group__:
         - Add summary report for children under the age of 10 (U10) in your simulation script.
         - In the analyzer script, copy the analyzer _MonthlyPfPRAnalyzerU5_ and replace U5 with U10
             - _voilà_  a new analyzer for malaria outcomes aggregated for children under the age of 10 has been created!
             - The principle of the MonthlyPfPRAnalyzers is the same for any age group as long as the indexing and number
               of agebins are matched correctly!

-        - Change monitoring interval:
+    - __Change monitoring interval__:
         - Add summary report for weekly reporting in your simulation script.
         - Note: In practice a monitoring intervals of either 365 or 30 days are easiest to interpret and collected
           data is also often per months or year.
 But in some occassions and also for exercise, weekly agebins might
           be of interest too (for shorter total simulation period).

-        - Analyze additional outcome measures to look at (no new simulation needed)
+    - __Analyze additional outcome measures__ to look at (no new simulation needed)
         - Look at the json file under `DataByTimeAndAgeBins` (in COMPS or Notepadd++)
             - additional outcome examples 'New Infections by Age Bin', 'Annual Moderate Anemia by Age Bin', 'Mean
               Log Parasite Density by Age Bin'
         - Add additional lines for new outcome measure, i.e. New Infections
               ```py
                 d = data[fname]['DataByTimeAndAgeBins']['New Infections by Age Bin'][:12]
                 new_infect = [x[age] for x in d]